decatur/formchen/README.md

 &lt;label/&gt; &lt;input&gt;     | For all scalar fields
 &lt;label/&gt; &lt;select&gt;    | For all scalar fields having an enum type &lt;label/&gt; &lt;checkbox&gt;  | For all scalar boolean fields
-&lt;label/&gt; &lt;grid-chen/&gt; | For all grid fields
+&lt;label&gt; &lt;grid-chen/&gt; &lt;/label&gt;| For all grid fields
 &lt;label class=error/&gt;                   | For errors

 In case a field has a unit, then the label will have a nested &lt;span class=unit/&gt; element.

 No direct element style is applied.

-Based on this box model, the layout can be optimized using CSS Column Layout, CSS Grid Layout or CSS Flex Layout.
+Based on this box model, the layout can be tweaked using CSS Column Layout, CSS Grid Layout or CSS Flex Layout.
 See the demos for examples.

 # API